 So now that all the milestones have been cleared from prevention to cure, there are certain compliances that could be used to overcome the challenges discussed above.
 These are summed up into one whole toolbox of compliance and technology that would help you in both, the handling of Post-Audit Claims and preventing them wherever possible.

 With the evolution of technology and the rise of challenges, it becomes a necessity to stay updated with current changes.
-Leveraging some of these best practices and tools to manage post-audit claims could help reduce write-offs and propel business growth.
+Leveraging some of these best practices and cloud solutions to manage post-audit claims could help reduce write-offs and propel business growth.

 “ EVERYTHING IS POSSIBLE, BEYOND THE WORLD OF WHAT IF.”